khalby786/jiopycat/README.md

 }

 ```

+* The `title` and the `description` fields are necessary while the `logo` field is optional (just leave it blank).
-Make sure to follow the JSON format as adding even trailing commas can break the whole thing.
+* Make sure to follow the JSON format as adding even trailing commas can break the whole thing.

 The script will parse it and show with ```jindex.html```.